 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our officers and directors, and persons who own more than 10% of a registered class of our equity securities, to file reports of ownership and changes in ownership with the SEC, and to furnish us with copies of the forms they file pursuant to Section 16(a).
 Purchases and sales of our equity securities by such persons are published on our website at www.molinahealthcare.com.
 As a practical matter, the Company assists its directors and officers by monitoring transactions and completing and filing Section 16 reports on their behalf.
-Based on our review of the copies of such reports, on our involvement in assisting our reporting persons with such filings, and on written representations from our reporting persons, we believe that, during 2021, each of our officers, directors, and greater than 10% stockholders complied with all such filing requirements on a timely basis, except for an administrative error that resulted in the untimely filing of a single form 4 on October 29, 2021 for Maurice S. Hebert, our chief accounting officer, in connection with shares of the Company's common stock that were applied to satisfy withholding of taxes triggered by the vesting on October 1, 2021 of a prior stock award to Mr. Hebert.
+Based on our review of the copies of such reports, on our involvement in assisting our reporting persons with such filings, and on written representations from our reporting persons, we believe that, during 2022, each of our officers, directors, and greater than 10% stockholders complied with all such filing requirements on a timely basis, except with respect to a technical error involving our third-party vendor platform used for filing Section 16 reports, which resulted in the untimely filing by one (1) day of seven (7) forms 4 on October 5, 2022 for six (6) of our directors (Ms. Romney, and Messrs.
+Lockhart, Schapiro, Orlando, Wolf, and Zoretic) in connection with their quarterly stock grants made by the Company on October 1, 2022, and for Maurice S. Hebert, our chief accounting officer, in connection with shares of the Company's common stock that were applied to satisfy withholding of taxes triggered by the vesting on October 1, 2022 of a prior stock award to Mr. Hebert.